michael-milette/moodle-filter_filtercodes/README.md

 If the condition is not met in the particular context, the specified tag and it's content will be removed.

+#### Conditionally display content filters (For Moodle Mobile app and Web services)
+* {ifmobile}{/ifmobile} : Will display content if accessed from a web service such as the Moodle mobile app.
+* {ifnotmobile}{/ifnotmobile} : Will display content if not accessed from a web service such as a web browser.
 #### Conditionally display content filters (For Moodle Workplace)

 * {iftenant idnumber|tenantid}{/iftenant} : (ALPHA) Will display the content if a tenant idnumber or tenant id is specified.
 Only {iftenant 1} will work in Moodle classic.